Jaywestty/juwon.github.io/README.md

 - Conducted exploratory data analysis (EDA) to uncover patterns and support feature selection for optimal model performance.
 - Engineered and transformed relevant features to improve model accuracy and interpretability.
 - Trained and evaluated Logistic Regression and a Random Forest Classifier (tuned via GridSearchCV).
-- Evaluated models and achieved:
+- Evaluated models scores achieved:
      - Random Forest Classifier: 80% test accuracy
      - Logistic Regression Classifier: 71% test accuracy
 - Visualized model performance with heatmaps and classification metrics to guide selection of the most accurate and generalizable model.